djevelpumbakyllingen/R_code_Master_theisis/README.md

 ### Div:
 - Code for saving data is commented out
 - Code for printing to console and plotting is not commented out
+- Some of the code is from or inspired by Lars-Gustav Snipen’s lectures (BIN310, NMBU)